Terms of Sales

 - access the Product Sheet presenting the subject of the Order;

-- check the suitability of said article for its needs, based on the characteristics detailed on the Product Sheet;
+- check the suitability of the said item to your needs, based on the detailed characteristics on the Product Sheet;

 When the item is available, the Customer must click on the button to add the item to their shopping cart.